cfusco77/School_District_Analysis_Challenege/README.md

 ### Summary
-There were very minimal changes to replacing the Thomas High School ninth graders' grades with NaNs, however a worth while excercise in an effort to protect data integrity.
+There were very minimal impacts to replacing the Thomas High School ninth graders' grades with NaNs, however a worth while excercise in an effort to protect data integrity.
 Adjusting the grades did reduce the number of students used in our calculations from 39,170 to 38,709.
 We saw in some areas such as the district summary average math scores a decrease by a fraction of a pecentage point.
-Almost all discrepancies were so small that when we applied the formatting requested by the sachool district the results were identical.
+Almost all discrepancies were so small that when we applied the formatting requested by the school district the results were identical.